rabbitstack/fibratus/README.md

 See the [wiki](https://github.com/rabbitstack/fibratus/wiki/Running).

-## Running

-Execute `fibratus run` from the command prompt.
-If you are interested in a particular kernel event, use `--filters` option:
-`fibratus run --filters CreateProcess`.

 ## Contributing

 Please use Github's pull-request model to submit your contributions.
 Before you send the pull-request you should keep in mind: